December 19, 2025

 Key takeaways:

-• The term “brain scan” can refer to an MRI scan, CT scan, and PET scans or a combination.
+• The term “brain scan” can refer to MRI scans, CT scans, and PET scans, or a combination.

 • Brain scans may help evaluate head injuries, strokes, Alzheimer’s disease, and brain cancer.

-• MRI is most suitable for health screening because it doesn’t use ionizing radiation.
+• MRI is most suitable for health screening because it doesn’t use ionising radiation.

-The term “brain scan” can refer to several types of neuroimaging techniques like magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET).
+The term “brain scan” can refer to several types of imaging techniques like magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET)1–3.

 Note: This article is for informational purposes only and should not be taken as medical advice.